geonetwork/doc/source/administrator-guide/configuring-the-catalog/portal-configuration.rst

 The main catalogue corresponds to the current installation.

 When harvesting, at least one source is created to represent the harvester.
-When harvesting from another GeoNetwork node, sources from the target catalogue are also harvested to keep track of the true origin of records.
-This only applies to the GeoNetwork protocols which use MEF (::ref:`mef_format`) which contain the source catalogue information.
+When harvesting from another |project_name| node, sources from the target catalogue are also harvested to keep track of the true origin of records.
+This only applies to the |project_name| protocols which use MEF (::ref:`mef_format`) which contain the source catalogue information.

 The last type is sub-portal, which is described in details below.